DigitalSkynet/easym/README.md

 There is now implementation for asana, once connected display all the active tasks assigned to current user in all the user's workspaces.

-*Planning to improve asana integration
+Planning to improve asana integration
-*Integrate with Trello
+Integrate with Trello
-*Integrate with Jira
+Integrate with Jira

-# Easym

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server